 - Touchscreen and Scrollwheel

-- A real work horse for us - a great, reliable printer but getting a little dated now.
-Initially, it was ABS only but ABS tends to warp and benefits from a heated chamber so we bought the doors and made a lid to keep the heat in.
-We've replaced bits and pieces on this printer through the years and it keeps going.
-They recently brought out PLA for it but we've struggled to get good prints with it.
-These printers print at a hotter temperature than other printers and can be used with Afina/UP filament.
+- A real work horse for us - a great, reliable printer, which has recently been updated as the M200+.
+Initially, the M200 was ABS only but ABS tends to warp and benefits from a heated chamber so we bought the doors and made a lid to keep the heat in.
+We've replaced bits and pieces on the M200 model through the years and it keeps going.
+As this printer works well with engineering plastics, has no filter and is not enclosed, we think it's better suited to a high school environment.

 Other Printers We have Bought and Tested for Schools